Skip to primary navigation Skip to content Skip to footer

 White Mouth Moray Eel

-White mouth Morays reach up to lengths of 4 feet in Hawaiʻi, although they can grow much larger in other parts of the world.
+White mouth Morays reach up to lengths of 4 feet in Hawaiʻi, although they can grow much more significant in other parts of the world.
 We occasionally see eels hunting in tandem with the invasive peacock grouper.
 This paring is the only known cooperative hunting by any species of fish.

-White mouth morays hunt at night.
+White-mouth morays hunt at night.
 Their excellent sense of smell makes up for their poor eyesight.
 They have two jaws!
-Their second set of jaws pulls prey toward their stomachs.
+The second set of jaws pulls prey toward their stomachs.
 While not inherently dangerous, getting too close could invite a quick lashing out from these cautious critters.

 He’e Mauli